main dishes sardinian

 Instructions

-2. Cook the pasta.
-Boil spaghetti in well-salted water until al dente.
-Reserve 1 cup pasta water before draining.
+2. Cook the spaghetti in well-salted water until al dente.
+Reserve 1 cup of pasta water.

 Storage & Meal Prep